-Alas, most people on this planet are living unexamined lives.
+Alas, most people on this planet are leading lives without much self-reflection.
 But they are hardly to be blamed.
 We’re living in a world of distraction.

 In today’s frenetic world, buzzing mobile phones, enticing social media, and massive amounts of data are begging for our attention.

 According to Joshua Becker, a Wall Street Journal bestselling author and the founder of Becoming Minimalist:

 “Far more detrimental to our lives are the subtle distractions that quietly surround us.
 They are not announced with blinking lights or beeping sounds.

 In fact, they have become so commonplace and ever-present, we hardly even notice their existence.
 But these distractions take residence in our mind and wreak havoc on our pursuits.

 And in the end, they keep us from living our lives to their greatest potential.”

 Because of this, self-reflection is more crucial than ever for you to align your life with your aspirations.

 According to psychologists, the single most important life skills a person may possess is Self-Reflective Awareness (SRA).
 This is in line with The American Psychological Association’s definition of self-reflection:

 “The examination, contemplation, and analysis of one’s thoughts, feelings, and actions.”